IM-fpak/SDS/README.md

 <img src="https://user-images.githubusercontent.com/86028042/122354236-1665c100-cf51-11eb-890b-8dda47d050a4.png">

-**Network of German-speaking actors**.
-During the netnography, it was very difficult to find anti-vaccine actors and discussion on mainstream social media accounts and through Google searches.
+**Network of German-speaking actors.** During the netnography, it was very difficult to find anti-vaccine actors and discussion on mainstream social media accounts and through Google searches.
 An inactive anti-vaccine Facebook page led to the messaging app Telegram and the public channel @impfenmussfreiwilligbleiben which turned out to be a key site for anti-vaccine users to share content.
 The network is therefore centred around this Telegram channel as it shows hyperlink traces between this channel and other, mainly collective, actors such as websites, blogs, Telegram channels and media outlets.
 The channel acts like a curator of anti-vaccine content as the (anonymous) owners of the channel and its users select and post on the channel.
 In this curation of content, the users do not distinguish between legacy media outlets with alternative media sources and conspiracy theory websites as all types of sources are linked to.
 Moreover, links to mainstream social media platforms are very rare and Twitter does not seem to be an important site for anti-vaccine users to discuss, a relevant finding which puts the automated retweet network further down into context.

 <img src="https://user-images.githubusercontent.com/86028042/122354232-15cd2a80-cf51-11eb-81f3-beed8e4b24dd.png">